Health Effects of Ozone Pollution

 Emerging Threats

-Since the passage of the Clean Air Act in 1970, the federal, state and local governments, businesses, community leaders and advocates have invested years of effort into reducing the public health threat from air pollution.
-By many measures, those efforts have paid off, and the air we breathe is dramatically cleaner than it was 50 years ago.
-“State of the Air” has documented this long-term improvement over the past twenty-two years.
+Since the passage of the Clean Air Act in 1970, the federal, state, local and Tribal governments and businesses, community leaders and advocates have invested years of effort into reducing the public health threat from air pollution.
+By many measures, the air the nation breathes is dramatically cleaner than it was 50 years ago.
+“State of the Air” has documented this long-term improvement over the past 22 years.
 In recent years, however, new threats have emerged that are causing air pollution levels to rise and the potential harm to vulnerable populations to increase.

 -